 According to the U.S. Fire Administration, there are two types of flue spaces for warehouse racking.
 The requirements for flue space maintenance depending on the height of the racks but the purpose remains the same.
 Flue spaces allow vertical fire spread to reach ceiling sprinklers and for sprinklers to reach the warehouse racking without obstructions.

-Longitudinal flue space – If one were to walk to the end of an aisle and look along double- or multiple-row long dimension of the racks (back-to-back) this is the longitudinal flue space.
+- Longitudinal flue space: If one were to walk to the end of an aisle and look along the double- or multiple-row long dimension of the racks (back-to-back) this is the longitudinal flue space.

 Keeping these clear is vital to the safety of your warehouse.
 In fact, NFPA Code 13 shows the results of several tests to determine the effect of closing longitudinal and transverse flue spaces.
 These tests showed that sprinklers cannot operate effectively when flue spaces are blocked.